Pole and polar: Special case of circles

-The pole of a line L in a circle C is a point Q that is the inversion in C of the point P on L that is closest to the center of the circle.
-Conversely, the polar line (or polar) of a point Q in a circle C is the line L such that its closest point P to the center of the circle is the inversion of Q in C.
+The pole of a line q in a circle C is the point Q that is the inversion in C of the point P on q that is closest to the center of the circle (see figure to the right).
+Conversely, the polar of a point Q in a circle C is the line q such that its closest point P to the center of the circle is the inversion of Q in C. The polar of the circle's center is the line at infinity and the pole of that line is the circle's center.
+The poles of lines through the circle's center lie on the line at infinity.

-If a point A lies on the polar line q of another point Q, then Q lies on the polar line a of A. This is sometimes referred to as La Hire's theorem.
+If a point A lies on the polar line q of the point Q, then Q lies on the polar line a of A. This is sometimes referred to as La Hire's theorem.
 More generally, the polars of all the points on the line q must pass through its pole Q.

 The relationship between poles and polars is reciprocal.
-Thus, if a point A lies on the polar line q of a point Q, then the point Q must lie on the polar line a of the point A. The two polar lines a and q need not be parallel.
+Thus, if a point A lies on the polar line q of a point Q, then the point Q must lie on the polar line a of the point A. (La Hire's theorem) The two polar lines a and q need not be parallel.

 There is another description of the polar line of a point P in the case that it lies outside the circle C. In this case, there are two lines through P which are tangent to the circle, and the polar of P is the line joining the two points of tangency (not shown here).
 This shows that pole and polar line are concepts in the projective geometry of the plane and generalize with any nonsingular conic in the place of the circle C.